Kremlin calls Cameron statement on UK arms for Ukraine a 'direct escalation'

 MOSCOW - The Kremlin called British Foreign Secretary David Cameron’s statement that Ukraine could use British weapons against targets inside Russia if it wanted to a direct and dangerous escalation of tensions around the conflict.

-Cameron promised 3 billion pounds ($3.7 billion) of annual military aid for Ukraine for "as long as it takes" on Thursday, adding that London had no objection to its weapons being used inside Russia.
+Mr Cameron promised £3 billion (S$5 billion) of annual military aid for Ukraine for “as long as it takes” on May 2, adding that London had no objection to its weapons being used inside Russia.

-"Ukraine has that right.
-Just as Russia is striking inside Ukraine, you can quite understand why Ukraine feels the need to make sure it's defending itself," Cameron told Reuters during a visit to Kyiv.
+“Ukraine has that right.
+Just as Russia is striking inside Ukraine, you can quite understand why Ukraine feels the need to make sure it’s defending itself,” Mr Cameron told Reuters, during a visit to Kyiv.

 Russia has in recent weeks pummelled Ukrainian energy infrastructure with missile and drone strikes.

-Cameron's comments put Britain in a more hawkish position towards Russia - at least publicly - than the United States, which stipulates that any weapons it supplies to Ukraine should only be used within Ukraine's internationally-recognised borders rather than against targets inside Russia itself.
+Mr Cameron’s comments put Britain in a more hawkish position towards Russia - at least publicly - than the US, which stipulates that any weapons it supplies to Ukraine should only be used within Ukraine’s internationally-recognised borders rather than against targets inside Russia itself.

 Ukraine says it uses its own drones and other weapons to launch attacks against targets inside Russia such as oil refineries or railway infrastructure.